MillenniumMachines/F.I.X.A.T.E.D/docs/README.md

                      - Flatness tolerance of top and bottom 0.05mm across length and width of part

 NOTES: These plates are intended to be laser cut or milled as blanks, all holes have been sized to tapped and reamed by the end user to reduce costs.
 Full monty and full monty slim may cause issues with material stress release during manufacture which can lead to part warping if you do not need the use of the M6 dowel feature consider using the continental breakfast variants instead.

+GENERAL TOLERANCES FOR TAPPED AND REAMED PARTS:

+                     - M5 threaded holes (H6)

+                     - M6 Dowel holes (H7)

+                     - Perimeter tolerance of -0.05mm +0mm

+                     - Perimeter parralelism tolerance of 0.05mm acrross the 2 longest sides

+                     - No given tolerance for parralelism of top and bottom faces

+                     - Flatness tolerance of top and bottom 0.05mm across length and width of part